-As a nonprofit hospital, Bozeman Deaconess Health Services is committed
+As a nonprofit hospital, Bozeman Health is committed to providing high

-to providing high quality, compassionate medically necessary health care
+quality, compassionate medically necessary health care services to all

-services to all patients regardless of ability to pay.
-We understand that
+patients regardless of ability to pay.
+We understand that health issues

-health issues are stressful and sometimes the financial burden attached
+are stressful and sometimes the financial burden attached to them adds

 Health insurance plans can be confusing.
 If you are unsure of your coverage

 for a particular medical procedure or test, call the customer service